Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

       This is optional.
   * (optional) `input_data` is an object containing data that should be ingressed for this specific task.
 This object currently only supports `azure_storage` as a member.
+Note for multi-instance tasks, transfer of `input_data` is only applied to the task running the application command.
     * `azure_storage` contains the following members:
       * (required) `storage_account_settings` contains a storage account link as defined in the credentials json.
-      * (required) `container` or `file_share` is required when uploading to Azure Blob Storage or Azure File Storage, respectively. `container` specifies which container to upload to for Azure Blob Storage while `file_share` specifies which file share to upload to for Azure File Storage.
+      * (required) `container` or `file_share` is required when downloading from Azure Blob Storage or Azure File Storage, respectively.
+        `container` specifies which container to download from for Azure Blob Storage while `file_share` specifies which file share to download from for Azure File Storage.
 Only one of these properties can be specified per `data_transfer` object.
       * (optional) `include` property defines an optional include filter.
         Although this property is an array, it is only allowed to have 1 maximum filter.